unytics/bigfunctions/README.md

 Then,

 - If you are interested in calling common BigFunctions, best is to see the [online documentation](https://unytics.github.io/bigfunctions/).
-- Otherwise if you wish to develop BigFunctions, contribute to this repo, or if you wish to deploy BigFunctions in your own GCP project, you may be interested in the following.
+- Otherwise if you wish to develop BigFunctions, contribute to this repo, or if you wish to deploy BigFunctions in your own GCP project, keep reading!

+---

 ## `bigfun` CLI